ZeldOcarina/nu-dentistry/aesthetic-dentistry.md

   heading: BRING OUT THE NEW YOU WITH VENEERS
   text: YOUR COSMETIC DENTIST WILL HELP YOU FALL IN LOVE WITH YOUR SMILE
   content: Do you know precisely what your smile should look like, but your teeth
     never listen?
-We can help you bring your vision to life with veneers!
+We can help you bring your vision to life with <a href='/houston-tx/cosmetic-dentistry/porcelain-veneers/' target='_blank' class='paragraph-link'>veneers</a>!
 Veneers are thin, 0.5mm thick porcelain or ceramic tooth facades which layer over your existing teeth to make them look impeccable.
 They're highly versatile, able to correct chipped, crooked, worn down, stained, unshapely, and uneven teeth.
 With proper dental upkeep and eating habits, yours can last 10 to 15 years.
 We're artists when it comes to your new teeth.
 Whether you're looking to improve one or a dozen teeth, we're experts at color matching your veneers.
 From dazzling, Hollywood-white, or a more charming, natural shade, our cosmetic dentists will listen to what you need to stand out and stand confident with your upgraded smile.
 We want your veneers to not only look like your real teeth but feel like them too.
 To keep your veneers from feeling bulky or noticeable in your mouth, the process will involve shaving your existing teeth down so that your cosmetic treatment fits like a glove.
   lists: []
 - template: text-1
   block: text-1